Recruitment & probation

 All applicants will be invited to a formal interview as part of the selection process and the School or Professional Service is responsible for arranging both the interviews and panel.

 The selection stage can also include a practical test, a group exercise or a presentation.
 If other selection methods are included, please ensure the applicants are fully briefed.
-Further advice on both selection methods and support for applicants with additional needs can be obtained from HR.
+Further advice on both selection methods and support for applicants with additional needs can be obtained from Recruitment.

 For interviews at grades 1 – 5, the formal interview panel should be a minimum of 2 members of staff who are of a higher grade than the post being filled.
 Where possible, it is strongly recommended that the panel includes both male and female colleagues.